 The preparation of financial statements requires management to make judgements, estimates, and assumptions that affect the value of assets and liabilities reported at the balance sheet date as well as the amounts reported for revenue and expenses incurred during the year.
 Estimates and assumptions consider historical experience, current trends, and other relevant factors; however, the nature of estimation means that the actual outcomes could differ from the assumptions and estimates.
-The items in the financial statements as at 31 March 2023 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the financial statements as at 31 March 2022 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Effect if actual results differ from assumptions Private equity (Note 14) Private Equity and Venture Capital Association guidelines.
-These investments are not publicly listed and as such, there is a degree of estimation involved in the The total (called) private equity investment in the financial statements is £60.2m.
+Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits (Note 19) Estimation of the net liability to pay pensions depends on several complex judgments relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.
+The effects on the net pension liability of changes in individual assumptions can be measured.
+For instance, a 0.1% decrease in the discount rate assumption would result in an increase in the pension liability of approximately £28m.
+A 0.1% increase in assumed earnings inflation would increase the value of liabilities by approximately £27m, and a one-year increase in assumed life expectancy would increase the liability by approximately between £70m.
+Private equity (Note 14) Private equity investments are valued at fair value in accordance with British Private Equity and Venture Capital Association guidelines.
+These investments are not publicly listed and as such, there is a degree of estimation involved in the valuation.
+The valuation shown as at 31 March 2023 is £60.2m.
+The total (called) private equity investment in the financial statements is £60.2m.
 There is a risk that this investment may be under- or overstated in the accounts by up to £14m as a result of market volatility i.e., interest rate, inflation rate.
 Private Equity is illiquid for holding until its maturity of 12 years.
-Pooled property funds (Note 15) note 15).
+Pooled property funds (Note 15) The pension fund contains investments in unitised pooled property funds that are classified within the financial statements as level 3 investments (as detailed in note 15).
 Changes in the valuation assumptions used, together with significant changes in rental growth, vacancy levels or the discount rate could affect the fair value of property-based investments by up to 15.3% i.e. an increase or decrease of £26.0m, on carrying values of £167m.
+Hedge fund of funds (Note 14) Fund of funds are valued at the sum of the fair values provided by the administrators of the underlying funds plus adjustments that the fund of funds' directors or independent administrators judge necessary.
+These investments are not publicly listed and as such, there is a degree of estimation involved in the valuation.
+The total hedge fund of funds value in the financial statements is £0.05m.
+The funds Investment Advisor reports that, given this represents a small residual amount from a redemption, the risk of estimation error involved in the valuation is not material to the Fund.